Chinese medicine acupuncture and digestive health

 - Palpation of your abdomen /back, your pulse and your tongue;

-Listed are a few recent researches of acupuncture TCM for some common digestive issues.
-Content are for patient’s reference only.
-You should contact your health practitioner directly for your health concerns.
+Listed are a few recent researches of acupuncture Chinese herbal medicine for some common digestive issues.

-Acupuncture plus Chinese Herbal Medicine for Irritable Bowel Syndrome with Diarrhoea: A Systematic Review and Meta-Analysis – 2019 reviews
+Acupuncture plus Chinese Herbal Medicine for Irritable Bowel Syndrome with Diarrhoea: A Systematic Review and Meta-Analysis – 2019 reviews.
+Evidence-Based Complementary and Alternative Medicine

 World J Gastroenterol.
 2014 Feb 21;20(7):1871-7.